 Today, internet auctions have fortunately and firmly established a global art market.
 Plus there’s been a slight revival of interest in Tiffany pieces.
 So I decided to try again.
 Photographs sent to an auction house last week received a positive reaction.
-So our pieces will be offered in the Spring.
-Perhaps our Mom’s vision of their worth finally will be validated.
-Who knows?
-Meanwhile, their departure will create space and help transform my house in turnaround into a sublimely tranquil place.
+So our pieces will be offered again.
+Perhaps our Mom’s vision of their worth finally will be validated, though I doubt it.
+Meanwhile, their departure will create space and help transform my house into a more sublimely tranquil place.

 Copy and Paste to Quick-Share this Post: http://bit.ly/xAgHVh